This section lists and documents the available task kinds.

 Beetmover, takes specific artifact checksums and pushes it to a location outside of Taskcluster’s task artifacts (archive.mozilla.org as one place) and in the process determines the final location and “pretty” names it (version product name)

 PushApk publishes Android packages onto Google Play Store.
 Jobs of this kind take all the signed multi-locales (aka “multi”) APKs for a given release and upload them all at once.
-They also depend on the breakpoint.

-Notify when publishing a release.
+Notify when a release has been shipped.

-Notify when promoting a release.
+Notify when a release has been promoted.

 Submits bouncer updates for releases.

-Marks releases as shipped in Ship-It.
+Marks releases as shipped in Ship-It v1

-Update Bouncers (download.mozilla.org) “latest” aliases.
+Update Bouncer’s (download.mozilla.org) “latest” aliases.

 Bumps to the next version.